BLuckoo/UFOs/README.md

 However, the comments in the data set could be more informative with better descriptions as well as some validation of the information, such as number people witnessing the same sightings.

 Improvements that can be made to the web page are as follows:
-  .
-Have a date range grouping to indicate how many sightings within a certain geographic area - this can show some seasonality trends for the sightings.
+-   Have a date range grouping to indicate how many sightings within a certain geographic area - this can show some seasonality trends for the sightings.
-  .
-Include a count of sightings based on the different filters.
+-   Include a count of sightings based on the different filters, total sightings by date, city, state, country or shape.